 The Leading Edge Independent Booksellers Conference is an annual event for Aussie indie booksellers to gather together, share ideas and hear authors talk about their upcoming releases.
 Natasha Boyd, (see below), from Book Bonding, has kindly written her top 10 picks to add to your to be read pile.
 With so many great titles on offer, it was a tough choice.

-1. The Dry’s – Jane Harpers New Novel, (sequel to The Dry)
+Written by Jane Harpers New Novel, (sequel to The Dry)

 Was awesome to meet Jane Harper again having met her two years ago in Byron Bay at the Writer's Festival.
 Her debut novel The Dry won the Indie Bookseller Book of the Year award and even better was news that there would be a sequel, as yet untitled - expected to be a November release.
 The setting this time is with a corporate trip in bushland where a woman known to Falk goes missing.

-2. First Person – Richard Flanagan
+2. First Person

 Richard Flanagan of Narrow Road to the Deep North fame, will release his new novel First Person about a man inventing himself is out October, from Penguin Random House.